ReadingAndThinking.com

 The effectiveness of managers is often the most critical factor in determining the effectiveness of an organization's work.

-Not only senior managers are managers, but all those who are responsible for actions and decisions and help improve the effectiveness of the organization's work should work like managers and thinking.
+Not only senior managers are managers, but all those who are responsible for actions and decisions and help improve the effectiveness of the organization's work should work like managers and think like managers.

 Familiar people around us, whether it is Peter Senge, the advocate of the fifth discipline, Philip Kotler, the father of marketing, John Kotter, the leadership guru, or Andy Grove, the president of Intel Corporation, Bill Gates, chairman of Microsoft, and Jack Welch, CEO of General Electric...